 Where do you put ashes in a fire pit?

 Place the ashes in a lidded, empty metal container, such as a small metal garbage can.
 Pour a small amount of water over the ashes in the can to ensure no fire danger.
 Place the can’s lid on top.
 Add more ash to the can when the fire pit needs to be emptied.

 If you prefer to dispose of the ashes rather than use them in the yard or garden, call your local trash collection agency or visit the entity’s website to learn about the ash regulations.
 While many permit the ashes to be left in regular garbage cans for pickup, others have special regulations, such as placing the cooled ashes in sealed bags or boxes before placing them in the trash can.
 Waiting a full week before disposing of the ashes helps ensure they do not start a fire.

 How does wood ash affect the garden’s pH?

 Controlling the pH levels in the garden is one of the greatest methods of using wood ash.
 Wood ash can enhance soil pH levels.
 This will reduce its alkalinity and acidity.
 It is critical to keep an eye on the pH levels.
 This will affect how the plants absorb nutrients.

 The appropriate pH levels will be determined by the plants you have.
 Some people, for example, will enjoy acidic soil.
 Others, on the other hand, will favor more alkaline soil.
 You should investigate the plant species you have to see what pH range they would thrive in.
 However, the garden will perform best if the pH is regulated between 6 and 7pH.

 A simple test can be used to determine the current pH level.
 This should be available at most hardware stores.
 Test the soil and compare it to the given strip.
 If it is less than 6, you can use wood ash to boost the pH levels.
 This is frequently favored over limescale since ash produces faster results.
-Simply scatter the ashes throughout the garden and water them in.
+Scatter the ashes throughout the garden and water them in.